yushan87/RESOLVEWebAPI/README.md

 Note that you can have multiple distinct copies of the RESOLVE workspace folder (with different names).

 Lastly, you will need to use the `local-config-template.conf` and create a `local-config.conf` file with all the required information filled in.
-This contains information on the various port numbers as well as a the path to all the RESOLVE workspaces.
+This contains information on the various port numbers as well as a
+path to all the RESOLVE workspaces.

 ## Authors and major contributors